All I want to snack on during big ski missions all winterJump to Recipe

 Three more things: first, finding a kabocha!
 Most well-stocked grocery stores will have these babies in the token pile of squashes and pumpkins that appear this time of year.
 You’re looking for a squat, round, heavy little pumpkin.

 Second, the Iga-yaki sesame seed toaster that you see in the images above (with the pepitas in it!) was a very special souvenir from this amazing place in Sonoma County.
 I’ve been using it to toast everything under the sun.
 Simple joy – yay!

 Flavors are FUN, yes, but they also are the mechanisms by which our bodies nourish themselves.
 Flavors basically tell our bodies what the food is giving us – on a nutritional and energetic level.
 Our bodies then prepare enzymes to break those components down, assimilate them, and turn them into fuel for our vibrant lives.
 We can’t eat just one flavor and get all of the things we need, so learning to track the flavors in our foods helps us to be sure that we’re really getting all of the things we need in our meals.
 This particular recipe has three of six flavors.
 The more flavors we can enjoy in any meal or food, the happier and more balanced our bodies will be.
-If you’re wanting to learn more about how the flavors we eat fuel our bodies – energetically and nutritively, check out this little blog post.
+If you’re wanting to learn more about how the flavors we eat fuel our bodies – energetically and nutritively,

 All I want to snack on during big ski missions all winter

 Preheat over to 350°F. Grease a 9-by-5-in [23-by-12-cm] loaf pan with olive or coconut oil.